 Transplantation of insulin-producing cells

-Reprogramming of pancreatic cells
+Reprogramming pancreatic cells

-Type 1 diabetes in children develops due to dysfunction of the pancreas.
-This can happen against the background of chronic pancreatitis or a stressful situation for the baby's body.
+Type 1 diabetes mellitus in children develops due to dysfunction of the pancreas.
+This can happen against the background of chronic pancreatitis or a stressful situation for the baby’s body.
 The pancreas is located on the posterior abdominal wall in the retroperitoneal space and is a mixed gland that performs endocrine and exocrine functions.

-It is known that some patients also require insulin, but in the treatment of type 1 disease, it is more necessary.
+It is known that some patients also require insulin, but in the treatment of type 1 disease it is more necessary.

 Causes of type 1 diabetes in children

-Autoimmune diseases as causes of type 1 diabetes
+Autoimmune diseases as causes of type 1 diabetes mellitus

 There are various autoimmune diseases, such as those of the thyroid and adrenal glands, which are more common in patients with type 1 diabetes.
-This suggests a hereditary predisposition to autoimmune diseases and the systemic nature of immune damage, which can be triggered by other environmental factors.
+This indicates a hereditary predisposition to autoimmune diseases and the systemic nature of immune damage, which can be triggered by other environmental factors.

 What are the symptoms of type 1 diabetes in children?